fluent/fluentbit-website-v3/_posts/2020-12-03-common-architecture-patterns-with-fluentd-and-fluent-bit.md

 ## Forwarder and Aggregator

 One of the more common patterns for Fluent Bit and Fluentd is deploying in what is known as the forwarder/aggregator pattern.
 This pattern includes having a lightweight instance deployed on edge, generally where data is created, such as Kubernetes nodes or virtual machines.
-These forwarders do minimal processing and then use the forward protocol to send a much heavier instance of Fluentd or Fluent Bit.
+These forwarders do minimal processing and then use the forward protocol to send data to a much heavier instance of Fluentd or Fluent Bit.
 This heavier instance, known as the aggregator, may perform more filtering and processing before routing to the appropriate backend(s).

 This filtering can include routing messages to different endpoints depending on different message values, adding fields to every message sent, or redacting values for privacy/security concerns.